SaaS Quick Ratio - How to Calculate it, Definition, and Benchmarks

 What is a good SaaS quick ratio?

-SaaS quick ratio benchmarks place your business’ revenue growth in context with churn and contraction revenue.Â
+SaaS quick ratio benchmark numbers provide one way to do this by placing your business’ revenue growth in context with churn and contraction revenue.

 According to Mamoon Hamid, four or higher is a good number for your SaaS quick ratio.
 This means that a SaaS company can survive churn if its growth in bookings is four times more than its contraction.
 While this metric points to the health of your business’s net revenue, you should consider the context of this growth when interpreting it.